Bard (Soviet Union): Political song

 Songs of this kind expressed protest against the Soviet way of life.
 The genre varied from acutely political, "anti-Soviet" songs to witty satire in the best traditions of Aesop.
 Some of Bulat Okudzhava's songs touch on these themes.

-Vladimir Vysotsky was perceived as a political song writer, although he was also part of the mainstream culture.
+Vladimir Vysotsky was perceived as a political songwriter, although he was also part of the mainstream culture.
 It was not so with Alexander Galich, who was eventually forced to emigrate; owning a tape with his songs could mean a prison term in the USSR.
 Before emigration, he suffered from KGB persecution, as did another bard, Yuliy Kim.
 Others, like Evgeny Kliachkin and Aleksander Dolsky, maintained a balance between outright "anti-Soviet" and plain romantic material.

 Ironically, "songs" from pro-Communist plays by Bertolt Brecht, supposedly criticizing fascism and capitalist society (and thus applauded by the Soviets), could be seen as protest songs, and hence were popular among bards.
 These were often called zongs (the German pronunciation of the word "song").
-Below is a quotation from a "zong", translated from the Russian: